mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 > --Exodus 3:8 (ESV)

 God promises to bring Israel back to the land of the patriarchs.
-Included in the list of the peoples of the land are the Canaanites and Perizzites, which were noted in Abram and Lot's separation (see [Abram and Lot](#abraham-and-lot).)
+Included in the list of the peoples of the land are the Canaanites and Perizzites, which were noted in Abram and Lot's separation above.
 God giving the land to Abram, leading Isaac to open spaces, and rescuing Israel to bring them to a broad land are interlocked with the Hebrew root *rkhv* and mentioning the Canaanites and Perizzites.

 Looking ahead in the Jacob Cycle, this could prefigure Jacob separating from Esau and the safety it provides from the threat of Esau's desire to kill him.
 However, his flight to Haran will be more